ihe-k/Cognitive_AI_Triage/README.md

 0.76 - 1.00     | Very high exposure/echo chamber efect | Severe                          |

 ### Depression Severity
-The depression severity model is a multimodal Random Forest regressor trained to predict depression severity (PHQ-8 score) using features extracted from video, audio and text.
-It processes audio, facial keypoints, gaze, body pose as well as transcribed or spoken text and summarises them into statistical features.
-It also incorporates demographic data (e.g., gender) amd PHQ-8 subscores.
-The final vector features that are standardised to train the model outputs a continuous PHQ-8 score that indicates predicted depression severity.
+The depression severity model, a multimodal Random Forest regressor trained to predict depression severity scores, primarily uses demographic features such as age and gender along with clinical subscores derived from the PHQ-8 questionnaire.
+These inputs are summarised into statistical features and standardised before being fed into the model.
+The final feature vector, standardised for training, enables the model to output a continuous PHQ-8 score that indicates predicted depression severity.

 #### Raw Severity Score: PHQ-8 Depression Severity Score Prediction from the Model